binaryphile/concorde/README.md

     >

 That's because the `hello_world` function exists, but nothing's calling it.
-So we call it:
+So I call it:

     #!/usr/bin/env bash